-The CA-6 alarm control panel is a microprocessor-based device, made with the use of automatic surface mount technology.
+The CA-6 alarm control panel is a state-of-the-art, microprocessor-based device, made with the use of automatic surface mount technology.

 Its comprehensive features and affordable price permit application of the CA-6 both in small and medium-size security alarm systems and in systems with special requirements.